g0morra/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 2.4.3 =
+* correction of bug to allow uploadpath to receive userdata as parameter

 = 2.4.2 =
 * intermediate update to address some vulnerability issues